 Annually, the principal of each school is responsible for reviewing copyright policies and "Procedures for Evaluation and Selection of Educational Media" with the school staff.
-The principal may delegate this responsibility to the library media specialist.
-Personnel shall annually acknowledge the awareness of sign the Copyright and Educational Media Policy Agreement (required PGS course) to acknowledge receipt of the policies and guidelines.
-These forms should be kept on file at each school site.
+Personnel shall annually acknowledge the awareness of the Copyright and Educational Media Policy Agreement (required PGS course).